COMS30301/group_submissions/Readme.md

     yz67890,Group 2
     zy09876,Group 1

+You can filter groups by setting `GROUP_FIX` variable.
+Then only groups containing specified substring will be considered.

 # `generate_feedback.py` #
 Generate feedback from student submissions.
 The folder name should be the name of the Courseowrk in FEN.